mullenlucas/mullenlucas/README.md

 ## Highlighted projects
 - [Progressive Rock Fictional Concert](https://github.com/mullenlucas/prog-rock-concert-sched)
-  - Made for the first capstone at the Microverse program, this is intended as a website for a scheduled event
+  - Made for the first capstone at the Microverse program, this is intended as a website for a scheduled event on a ficticious concert taking place on a cruise.
+This project is meant to replicate a general design (shown on the readme.md) both for desktop and mobile versions.
 - [Portfolio](https://github.com/mullenlucas/portfolio_main)
-  - A portfolio replica template
+  - A portfolio replica template.
+This project is meant to replicate another portfolio template as close as possible, so as to practice general html and CSS funcitonalities.
+This was the first complete website made for the microverse program.
 - [To-do list - Vanilla JS](https://github.com/mullenlucas/todo-list)
-  - A to-do list application made with Vanilla javascript
+  - A to-do list application made with Vanilla JavaScript.
+This application is meant to track which tasks are pending and which are completed, updating the list when the user completes certain tasks.
 - [Leaderboard](https://github.com/mullenlucas/leaderboard)
-  - A scoring fixture made with asynchronous functions and API consumption
+  - A scoring fixture made with asynchronous functions and API consumption.
+This application consumes an API which adds scores and reads their results from that API and shows it on screen.
 - [Awesome books](https://github.com/mullenlucas/awesome-books)
-  - A pair-programming project for providing a list of books (No CSS)
+  - This project features mostly pair-programming practices to develop a simple yet functional website to list reccommended books, using modules and javascript best practices. (this project lacks CSS styling)
 - [PlanM! - E-commerce](https://github.com/mullenlucas/planm)
-  - An e-commerce website made with MERN
+  - An e-commerce website made with MERN for a company that sells 3D-printed products to display and sell them through the website.

 ## Github Stats